 Transactions deemed by management to be ongoing, major, or central to the provision of program services are reported as operating revenues and operating expenses in the accompanying statements of activities and changes in net assets.
 Peripheral or incidental transactions are reported as non-operating activities.
-Non-operating activities include bequests, restricted public support and releases thereof, change in value of and costs associated with investment in land, gains and losses on asset disposals, capital campaign expenses, construction project expenses, change in beneficial interest in perpetual trusts, and investment activity (see Note 3).
+Non-operating activities include bequests, restricted public support and releases thereof, costs associated with investment in land, loss on disposal of property and equipment, gain on sale of property and equipment, in-kind capital donations, construction project expenses, site exploration costs, changes in beneficial interest in perpetual trusts, and investment activity (see Note 3).